RutledgeGroupMIT/UEF/README.md

 * Tdamp = temperature damping parameter (time units)
 * eps_x = strain rate in x dimension 1/(time units)
 * eps_y = strain rate in y dimension 1/(time units)<br><br>Additional keywords:
 * strain = initial level of strain (default="0 0").
-Use of this keyword is not recommended, but may be necessary when resuming a run with data file.
-This keyword is not needed when restart files are used.<br>
+Use of this keyword is not recommended, but may be necessary when resuming a run from a data file.
+This keyword should be leftunse when restart files are used.<br>
 * The following additional keywords from [`fix nvt`](http://lammps.sandia.gov/doc/fix_nh.html) can be used with this fix: tchain, tloop, drag

 #### Examples